johannes-poetzsch/Rigid-Subgraphs/README.md

 The second parameter determines the representation of the maximum rigid subgraphs in the output.
 If it is set to `true`, each graph is represented as a set of the indices of the nodes it includes, otherwise the output is a list of actual subgraphs.
+The third parameter determines whether to assume, that all rigid subgraphs with at least three nodes contain a triangle.
+Please refer to the algorithm description for more information.

 `merge_rigid_subgraphs` can be used like: